puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Whether to use the system CA bundle.
-Defaults to false

 Default value: `lookup(influxdb::use_system_store, undef, undef, false)`